bbauska/CS198.1x/readme.md

 Because of this, you fall into this issue where rational actors will eventually choose the Nash Equilibrium if they’re pursuing profit.

-They’ll continually attack each other in hopes of making profit.
+So, they’ll continually attack each other in hopes of making profit.

 Sure, if pools adhere to a culture where they agree not to attack each other through cannibalization, then everyone benefits in the long run.